skyzh/write-you-a-vector-db/tutorial/src/cpp-06-01-nsw.md

 ## Implementation

 You may implement the NSW index in `hnsw_index.cpp` at this point.
 The starter code implements the HNSW index class as a one-layer index, which is equivalent to the NSW index.
+You will need to use the following parameters in your implementation:

 ## Testing